 Once they’ve been dropped, carefully open each container to see if it was successful.

-This egg STEM activity makes a perfect Horton Hatches the Egg activity to go with the classic Dr. Seuss book.
+This egg drop activity makes a perfect Horton Hatches the Egg STEM activity to go with the classic Dr. Seuss book.

 Get freebies and more fun ideas like this delivered to your email by subscribing to our newsletter.

 - Marshmallow Peeps Catapult Game